Construction Lien Lawyer in Mobile AL

 One of the hardest parts about working as a contractor, subcontractor or materials provider is securing payment.
 At times, things go smoothly, you provide services or materials and the project owner provides prompt payment.
 The difficulty comes when payment isn’t prompt.
 You need to be able to protect yourself in these circumstances as they can do great damage to your business.
 The primary form of protection is the mechanic’s lien.

 Why You Need A Construction Lien Lawyer in Mobile, AL

 A mechanic’s lien is a legal claim that is made against a property for which work has been done.
 Contractors, subcontractors, sub-subcontractors, material providers, architects, and engineers are all eligible to file liens.
 However, the paperwork must be filed correctly and timing is a tremendous factor.
 Many construction professionals work on multiple projects at the same time.
 That’s why working with a construction lien lawyer in Mobile, AL can be so helpful.
-The legal experts at Trent Cotney, P.A. can walk you through the entire process of filing and enforcing a lien.
+The legal experts at Cotney Construction Law can walk you through the entire process of filing and enforcing a lien.

 Steps To Enforcing A Lien in Alabama